nRF24/RF24Log/docs/supported_specifiers.md

 ### Arduino Platform Supported Specifiers
-Because all Arduino cores for all Arduino compatible boards don't unanimously support printf, we have a basic imitation mechanism included with ArduinoPrintLogger.
+Because all Arduino cores for all Arduino compatible boards don't unanimously support printf, we have a basic imitation mechanism included with RF24LogAbstractStream.

 The format specifiers' usage:
 ```text